corerd/WeMosD1/projects/GY-91/README.md

 In this configuration the slave address for the AK8963 is always **0x0C** and doesn't depend on the logic level on `SA0` pin.

-Leaving the `SA0` pin unconnected (logic level 0), the chip addresses are:
+Leaving the `SA0` pin unconnected (logic level 0), the sensors addresses are:

 Device           | Address
 ---------------- | ------